Lewis A. Brigham

-Lewis Alexander Brigham (January 2, 1831 in – February 19, 1885) was an American Republican Party politician who represented New Jersey's 7th congressional district in the United States House of Representatives from 1879 to 1881.
+Lewis Alexander Brigham (January 2, 1831 – February 19, 1885) was an American Republican Party politician who represented New Jersey's 7th congressional district in the United States House of Representatives from 1879 to 1881.

 Early life and education

 Brigham was born in New York Mills, New York, on January 2, 1831.
 He attended the district schools and Whitestown Seminary in Whitesboro, New York.
 He graduated from Hamilton College in 1849.
 He studied law, was admitted to the bar in 1855 and commenced practice in New York City.